 Dining like a local is a must in Bilbao.
 And good fish, meat, vegetables, olive oil and simple cooking are staples of Basque cuisine.
 Bilbao has more than 470 restaurants, and is packed with many Michelin star restaurants and pintxos (tapas) bars.
 By the way, bar hopping is one of the best ways to enjoy pintxos.

-Etxanobe is a Michelin star restaurant that’s located in the Euskalduna Conference and Music Centre and overlooks the river and decorated with a range of fabrics.
+Etxanobe is a Michelin star restaurant.
 Chef Fernando Canales uses fresh, traditional ingredients and offers contemporary cuisine.
 Extanobe is a dining experience you’ll remember.

 Restaurante Yandiola is another excellent fine dining restaurant by Ricardo Perez and Borja Etxebarria (who previously trained under acclaimed Basque chef Martin Berasategui).
 It has an elegant, modern and comfortable dining room.
 Yandiola is located on the second floor of the Alhondigabilbao, a vintage wine warehouse that has been transformed into a community center by Phillippe Starck.